 Pharmacology, 10th Edition

-Get the pharmacology guidance proven to help aspiring nurses succeed on the NCLEX and later as a professional nurse.
-Using a streamlined prototype approach, an emphasis on nursing care, plus a wealth of other trademark features, Pharmacology: A Patient-Centered Nursing Process Approach, 10th Edition makes it easy for you to really understand pharmacology.
+Give your students the right type of pharmacology guidance to succeed on the NCLEX and as a professional nurse.
+Using a straightforward and streamlined prototype approach, an emphasis on nursing care, plus a wealth of other trademark features, Pharmacology: A Patient-Centered Nursing Process Approach, 10th Edition makes it easier for today’s nursing students to understand pharmacology.
 Prototype drug charts summarize the need-to-know information about key drugs, including dosage, side effects, interactions, and more.
-Images of current drug package labels reinforce your understanding of text content using relevant, true-to-life learning.
-Bulleted nursing process summaries relate nursing care to drug therapy in addition to highlighting patient teaching, patient safety, and relevant cultural content.
+Images of current drug package labels reinforce understanding with relevant, true-to-life learning.
+Bulleted nursing process summaries relate nursing care to drug therapy and highlight patient teaching, patient safety, and relevant cultural content.
 Finally, the unique and thorough drug calculations section features math review as well as step-by-step instructions for drug calculations using the four general methods of dosage calculation.
-All in all this text has all the tools you need to better understand the complicated subject of pharmacology.
+All in all this text has all the tools for helping today’s nursing students better understand the complicated subject of pharmacology.

 - UNIQUE!
 Prototype drug charts provide easy access to key information for representative drugs, including dosages, contraindications, drug-lab-food interactions, pharmacokinetics, and more.